 Construction.

-This Plan shall be construed, administered and enforced according to the Constitution and the laws of the State of California and the IRC.
+This Plan shall be construed, administered and enforced according to the Constitution and the laws of the State of California and the Code.

 Amendment and Termination:

 Amendment and Termination.

 The County may at any time modify, amend, suspend, or terminate the Plan in whole or in part (including retroactive amendments) or cease deferring Compensation pursuant to the Plan for some or all Participants.
 In the event of such an action, the County shall deliver to each affected Participant a notice of such modification, amendment or termination or a notice that it shall cease deferring Compensation; provided, however, that the County shall not have the right to reduce or effect the value of any Participant’s Account or any rights accrued under the Plan prior to such modification, amendment, termination or cessation.
 Any Employer may terminate its participation in the Plan upon notice to the Trustee and the County.